aws-solutions-library-samples/guidance-for-custom-game-backend-hosting-on-aws/README.md

 The framework consists of three key components:
 * Custom identity component, that can be deployed with AWS Cloud Development Kit
-* Lightweight game engine SDK:s for __Unreal__ and __Unity__
+* Lightweight game engine SDK:s for __Unreal Engine 5__,  __Unity 2021 (and up)__, and __Godot 4__
 * Sample backend component templates to get started with backend feature development

-The currently supported engines include Unity and Unreal Engine, but as the features are exposed as REST API:s, you can easily integrate the identity component and custom backend components to any game engine of choice.
+The currently supported engines include Unity, Unreal Engine 5, and Godot 4, but as the features are exposed as REST API:s, you can easily integrate the identity component and custom backend components to any game engine of choice.

 The currently supported login options for the identity component include __guest identities__, __Steam__, __Sign in with Apple__, and __Google Play__.
 Using these integrations as a template, it's possible to add other platforms such as console identity systems and other PC game stores.